cmu-sei/GHOSTS/docs/index.md

 ???+ warning "Do I need the API?"
     Although clients are fully functional without the API server, the latter enables logging, reports, and remote administration capabilities.
 Without the API, changes to clients must be managed in some other manner.

-## Core API Server
+### Core API Server

 The GHOSTS API enables the control and orchestration of non-player characters (NPCs) within a deployment.
 It supports logging, reporting, and managing individual, groups of, or entire deployments of client installs.

 ## ANIMATOR

-ANIMATOR is a configurable and extensible library for generating modeling, simulation, and exercise data.
-We like to say it creates, "NPCs so real, they sell for a premium on the dark web."

 At its core, Animator is a realistic user details generator.
-Its primary function is to create fake identities and accompanying verbose portfolios of personal information.
+Its primary function is to create NPC identities and accompanying verbose portfolios of personal information.
 Each generated NPC has over 25 categories of details associated with them, and over a hundred pieces of metadata defining who they are.
 Each piece of information is generated using sourced datasets in an attempt to distribute characteristics realistically.

 ???+ info "GHOSTS ANIMATOR Source Code"
     The [GHOSTS ANIMATOR Source Code Repository](https://github.com/cmu-sei/GHOSTS-ANIMATOR) is hosted on GitHub